An Experience of Introducing Primary School Children to Programming using Ozobots (Practical Report): Programming Workshop Format

 \subsection{Activity 6: Introduction to Programming}

 The next activity was the transition from pen-and-paper commands to sending commands via programming.
 This activity was done without robots (we tried to use this time for recharging the robots a bit).
-We discussed the general concept of sequences with the children, and introduced the commands in the OzoBlockly format using large paper printouts\footnote{https://storage.googleapis.com/ozobot-lesson-library/ozoblockly-training-k-1/ozoblockly-training-k-1.pdf, pp. 14-20, last accessed March 16, 2020} of the easiest OzoBlockly level, which consists of graphical blocks.
+We introduced the commands in the OzoBlockly format using large paper printouts\footnote{https://storage.googleapis.com/ozobot-lesson-library/ozoblockly-training-k-1/ozoblockly-training-k-1.pdf, pp. 14-20, last accessed June 1, 2021} of the easiest OzoBlockly level, which consists of graphical blocks.
 Using these printouts, we focused on the computational thinking concept of \emph{sequences}~\cite{brennan2012new}: We pinned sequences of commands on the black board, and then asked the children to execute the programs (which typically consisted of walking, turning, and making happy/sad faces).
 While one child executed the program, the other children were tasked to judge if the execution was correct or not.
 Finally, we demonstrated the OzoBlockly app on a tablet computer, showing how the same commands can be arranged in sequences there.